gandhi56/gandhi56.github.io/md/econ102/lec1.md

   * developing nations tend to save more
   * developed nations tend to save less
   * *Foreign direct investment (FDI)* is when a firm runs part of its operation abroad or invests in another company abroad
+    * Benefits
+      * Government actively works to attract FDI when domestic savings are not large enough
+      * Can result in human capital transfer from foreign firms to local workers
+    * Costs
+      * Firms might demand specific tax breaks or legal exemptions
+      * Humans capital and technology transfer is not guaranteed
 * **domestic savings** is savings for capital investments that come from within a country
   * two sources:
     1. households spending less than they earn